 Getting ahead: they freeze beautifully – which helps when it comes to icing!

-Once coated with buttercream, they can then be popped back in the freezer until you want to coat them in the fondant icing.
+Once coated with buttercream, which ever way you do it, they can then be popped back in the freezer until you want to coat them in the fondant icing.

 Recipe: orange & passionfruit fondant fancies – makes 15

 - 3 large free-range eggs, at room temperature

 - 100g caster sugar